Strategies for Health

 Engage in yoga, which often emphasizes breath awareness (pranayama).
 This can help integrate breath with movement and mindfulness.

-Keep a journal to reflect on your breathing patterns and experiences.
-Note how certain situations affect your breath and awareness.
+In your journal, reflect on your breathing patterns and note how certain situations affect your breathing and awareness.

-Use reminders throughout the day to pause and check in with your breath, bringing your awareness back to it regularly.
+Use daily reminders to pause and check in with your breath, bringing your awareness back to it regularly.

 Listen to guided breathing or mindfulness sessions available through apps or online platforms to help deepen your practice.